georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 Layouts, Templates & Partials
 -----------------------------

-If using fluid, the templates are structured by using Layouts, Templates and Partials.
+If using Fluid, the templates are structured by using Layouts, Templates and Partials.

 Layouts
 ^^^^^^^